 I didn’t recommend any of Canon’s premium L glass.
 Am I crazy?
 Well, okay, you might have a point.
 If you have the budget I’d consider swapping out my #1 lens with a Canon 24-70mm f/2.8 L. It’s a professional staple.
 With a pro price to match: $2,300.
 Is it worth it?
 If you’re just getting started with video I’d say probably not – there’s too much to learn first, and besides you can get great results from the lenses I mention above.
 If you’re a pro, then you likely already own this lens (or rent it).
 It’s a classic.
 Phenomenal performance.
 Again, remember, “best lenses” is a very subjective matter!

 Parting Thought: The Beauty of the EF Mount

 All of these lenses I’m recommending above use Canon’s EF mount.
 I love it.
 Among videographers and filmmakers the EF mount has become an industry standard (much like PL for high end work).
 That means if you decide to take the leap and invest in a so-called cinema camera body, such as the lovely (albeit quirky) Blackmagic Cinema Camera EF or superb Canon EOS Cinema series (C100/300/500), you’ll be able to use all your existing Canon glass.
 Bellissimo!

-As I mentioned below in the comments, I really like the Canon 24-105mm f/4 USM lens for all-in-one docu/events/run&gun videography.
-If your budget allows it might be worth a look.
+I really like the Canon 24-105mm f/4 USM lens for all-in-one docu/events/run&gun videography.
+If your budget allows, it might be worth a look.

 Have fun shooting video with your DSLR!